sdetmharinavi/hnvtx/scripts/output.md

   }) => {
     if (!systemToEdit) return;

-    // THE FIX: Validate that ring_id is present before attempting update if (!systemToEdit.ring_id) {
+    if (!systemToEdit.ring_id) {
         toast.error("Cannot update: System is not correctly associated with a ring context.");
         return;